What Does an Animator Do? Where Do Animators Work? ACR Takes a Look.

 How Much Do Animators Make?

-The median annual wage for multimedia artists and animators is $72,520 per year.
+The median annual wage for multimedia artists and animators is $72,520.
 The lowest 10% earn less than $40,870 and the highest 10% earn more than $124,310.
 At $86,080, multimedia artists and animators working in the motion picture and video industries have the highest annual wage of the top five industries with the highest employment levels for animators.

-It is important to keep in mind that salaries for multimedia artist and animators may vary by experience, type and size of company, and even geographic location.
+It is important to note that salaries for multimedia artist and animators may vary by experience, type and size of company, and even geographic location.
 For example, Connecticut-based multimedia artists and animators average $102,630 per year—the nation’s highest average salary for this profession—while South Carolina-based artists average $36,270—the lowest salary for this profession.

 What is the Job Outlook for Animators?